jinwonkim4178/jinwonkim4178.github.io/_pages/about.md

 My research areas are learning analytics, educational data mining, and AI in Education.
 My research examines instructional design and student engagement in postsecondary education.
 Through data-driven approaches, I aim to improve instructional design and student engagement to promote equitable academic outcomes.

-Prior to UCI, I received his B.A. in Psychology and M.A. in Clinical Psychology from Korea University.
+Prior to UCI, I received B.A. in Psychology and M.A. in Clinical Psychology from Korea University.
 Additionally, I have work experience as a data scientist, working on projects that aim to promote college students’ academic engagement and well-being through learning analytics and AI algorithms.